tinyg210/shipment-list-demo/README.md

 $ mvn spring-boot:run -Dspring-boot.run.profiles=dev
 ```

-Go back to `localhost:3000` and a new list will be available, and notice that the functionalities of
+Go back to `localhost:3000` and a new list will be available; notice that the functionalities of
 the application have not changed.

 There you have it, smooth transition from AWS to Localstack, with no code change. 👍🏻